Employees are quitting in record numbers. How can local governments keep them around?

 Today, local governments need to fill 928,000 jobs, reports the Rockefeller Institute.
 And there are over 10.9 million job openings total, according to the Bureau of Labor and Statistics.

-The Great Resignation gave private-sector employees leverage to ask for flexibility, better benefits, higher pay, and remote work.
+The openings gave private-sector employees leverage to ask for flexibility, better benefits, higher pay, and remote work.
 But some of these changes are at odds with how many governments typically operate.
 The optics of government employees staying home may look bad to the public eye.
 That’s why so few municipalities have embraced remote work.
 But Holifield and Brunette disagree with the resistance to new normals.

 “Local governments that are not willing to change how they think or get outside of the box are going to have an increasingly difficult time recruiting,” Holifield said.
 “Because the best and the brightest are just saying, ‘No I am not willing to work the way my father did or my mother did.
 I am going to have a balanced life.’”